gitblit/fathom/fathom-site/docs/rest-swagger.md

   # Swagger UI and Specification Serving
   ui {
     # Path for serving Swagger UI and Swagger specifications
+    # This path is relative to your application, not swagger.basePath
     #  - Swagger UI served on /{swagger.ui.path}
     #  - JSON specification served on /{swagger.ui.path}/swagger.json
     #  - YAML specification served on /{swagger.ui.path}/swagger.yaml